Manaslu Circuit Trek

 • Free Stay at Thamel: If you are staying for more days here in Kathmandu, then we can provide a 2-day stay at our own hospitality company, "Hotel Bihani", for free

-• Insight into Nepali culture: Luxury cultural program dinnerin Kathmandu
+• Insight into Nepali culture: Luxury cultural program dinner in Kathmandu

 • 5% extra special discount to the family group, but must be over 4